Sabicool/Medicine/01 Disciplines/Gastroenterology/Conditions/Abdominal Compartment Syndrome.md

 	- Minimise enteral nutrition
 	- Enemas
 - Evacuate Abdominal Fluid Collections (e.g. paracentesis, percutaneous drainage, surgical evaluation)
-- Correct Positive Fluid Balance
-	- Avoid excessive fluid; aim for zero to negative fluid balance
-	- Colloids/hypertonic fluids
-- Organ support
-	- Maintain a abdominal perfusion pressure > 60 mmHg with vasopressors
-	- Optimise ventilation: use transmural airway pressure: $P_{\text{transmural}}=P_{\text{plateau}}-P_{\text{Intra-Abdominal}}$
-	- Titrate PEEP to maintain recruitment
-- Surgical Management
-	- If intra-abdominal pressure 25-35 mmHg and not responding to medical treatment → decompression with delayed closure
+- Surgical decompression with delayed closure
 	- On release be aware of hypotension (PEA arrest from reperfusion and a sudden decrease in systemic vascular resistance)
+	- Following fascial release, patients may experience severe ischaemia-reperfusion event, requiring haemodynamic support
+	- Post-operatively, patients will be left with an open abdomen which may be closed after 1-2 weeks following the resolution of the primary process
+## Decompress the Thorax
+- Reduction of PEEP and plateau pressure on the ventilator may decrease intra-abdominal pressure
+- Drainage of a large pleural effusion if present
+- Intubation converts the thorax from a negative pressure system to a positive pressure system which may increase abdominal pressures, precipitating multi-organ failure with haemodynamic collapse
+## Sedation and Paralysis
+- Sedation and paralysis may relax the muscles of the abdominal wall and improve abdominal compliance thereby reducing abdominal pressure
+	- However, in patients who are spontaneously breathing, their work of breathing decreases the intrathoracic pressures; eliminating this will transition to purely, positive pressure ventilation increasing their intrathoracic pressure and increase the intra-abdominal pressure
+## Other Measures
+- Avoid head elevation > 30 degrees
+- Remove constrictive dressing
+- Eschars
 # Sources
 - [Abdominal Compartment Syndrome • LITFL • CCC](https://litfl.com/abdominal-compartment-syndrome-and-intra-abdominal-hypertension/)
 - [Intra-Abdominal Pressure Monitor • LITFL • CCC Equipment](https://litfl.com/intra-abdominal-pressure-monitor/)